 The trail was a lot different than I expected.
-It borders a cliff for pretty much this entire section and was very rocky in most of the locations, which created a really good workout.
-Either very strong ankles or boots with ankle support are suggested!
+It borders a cliff for pretty much this entire section and was rocky in most of the locations.

 The scenery changes constantly from being in the woods, to completely open fields, to a little bit of in between.
-It is highly suggested to bring sunscreen!
+I highly suggest bringing sunscreen!

-If you go in late Spring, it is beautiful as the cactuses will be in bloom as well as wildflowers!
+If you hike Goodwater Loop in late Spring, the cactuses and wildflowers will be in bloom which makes for some beautiful scenery!

 Cedar Hollow Campsite

 We arrived at Cedar Hollow Camp around 4:30 p.m. and were pooped.
-This is a primitive campground, however, it does have open-air toilets!
-What I mean by that is that there are two toilets that are literally out in the open in the middle of the camping area (my husband did get a picture, and I will upload it asap).
+This is a primitive campground, however, it does have open privies!
+What I mean, is there are two toilet pits that are literally out in the open in the middle of the camping area.

-The campsites are first come, first serve and most have a fire pit, picnic table, and lantern holder.
+The campsites are first come, first serve and most have a fire pit, picnic table, and lantern/trash holder.
 By the time we got there, all the better spots were taken.

-The one major bonus though is that is has easy access to the lake for swimming or fishing or just lounging around.
-The beach though is VERY rocky, I would suggest having water shoes!
+The one major bonus, though, is it has easy access to the lake for swimming or fishing or just lounging around.
+The beach is VERY rocky, I would suggest packing water shoes!

-So if you plan on staying here, get here early and avoid weekends.
+If you plan on staying that this campground, get here early and avoid weekends.
 Be prepared that this is more of a party spot.
 The area isn’t that great for tenting, but great for hammocks.
-Also remember that even though the map says there are bathrooms, that it is just 2 open toilets that sit next to each other.
+Also remember that even though the map says there are bathrooms, that it is just privies with no walls that sit next to each other.

 Day 2: Cedar Hallow Campground to Willow Creek Campground

-We got a later start than originally planned.
-Due to leaving our rain fly’s off our tents, dew settled on everything in our tent and made everything pretty wet.
-So, we waited around for the sun to dry things out before packing our gear away.
+We got a later start than originally planned due to leaving our rainfly off our tents.
+Dew settled on everything inside the tent, so we waited around for the sun to dry things out before packing our gear away.

-There is a nice climb out of the campground and then again on the main trail as you head towards Tejas Park.
+There is a nice climb out of Cedar Hollow campground and then again on the main trail as you head towards Tejas Park.

 We stopped at Sawyer Campground to have a snack and check out the campground.
 None of the sites have a picnic table or fire ring.
 It appears that there is a communal fire ring and picnic table in the middle of the sites.
 The privy (bathrooms) are also without walls and the ground is not very level.
-There is access to the lake though and this campground would be great for large groups.
+There is access to the lake though.
+This campground would be great for large groups.

 There is another nice climb out of Sawyer Campground and again on the main trail.

-After mile 8 you encounter a steady incline that will lead you back into a wooded area.
-Shortly before mile 9 you will encounter a steep incline and then after a short little hike on a pretty steep cliff the trail drops back down into open prairie where it will remain until you get right outside of Tejas Park.
+After mile 8, you encounter a steady incline that will lead you back into a wooded area.
+Shortly before mile 9, you will encounter a steep incline and then after a short little hike on a pretty steep cliff, the trail drops back down into open prairie where it will remain until you get outside of Tejas Park.

-The trail will split around mile 10.5 and you will need to stay right (there is no sign) and then turn an immediate left.
+The trail will split around mile 10.5 and you will need to stay right (there is no sign) and then turn immediately left.
 If you stay straight it will still lead you into Tejas Park, but appears to dump you into the back of the campground.

-You will come to the trailhead entrance which is on the left.
-Take that and head straight back towards where you see a picnic table (this is the camp host picnic table but there was no camp host when we were there so we used it to eat).
+You will come to the Tejas Park trailhead entrance on the left.
+Take that and head straight back towards where you see a picnic table (this is the camp host picnic table, but there was no camp host when we were there so we used it to eat).
 The water faucet to fill up your water and trash cans are located near the picnic table.

-Once you leave out the same way you came in you will take a left and follow the trail to the road, where you will take a right, go over the bridge and the trail will start again after the bridge on the right.
+Once you leave out the same way you came in, you will take a left and follow the trail to the road where you will take a right and go over the bridge.
+The trail will start again after the bridge on the right.

 You will cross over a stream and then the trail becomes what looks like an old fire road.
-You will stay on this fire road and in open prairie until you reach Walnut Creek campground.
+You will stay on this fire road and in the open prairie until you reach Walnut Creek campground.
 It is a long hike with the sun beating down on you.
 This is where a trekking umbrella comes in very useful!